mineiros-io/terraform-google-cloud-sql/README.md

     - [**`value`**](#attr-ip_configuration-authorized_networks-value): *(**Required** `string`)*<a name="attr-ip_configuration-authorized_networks-value"></a>

-      A CIDR notation IPv4 or IPv6 address that is allowed to access this instance.
+      A CIDR notation **public** IPv4 or IPv6 address that is allowed to access this instance.
 Must be set even if other two attributes are not for the whitelist to become active.

 - [**`location_preference`**](#var-location_preference): *(Optional `object(location_preference)`)*<a name="var-location_preference"></a>